Enabling clinical use of foundation models for computational pathology: Methods

 \subsection{Tiling}

 WSIs are partitioned into tiles of size 224$\times$224 pixels at spatial resolution of 0.5 MPP (about 20$\times$ magnification).
-WSIs are tiled without overlap from the top left, and only tiles where at least 50\% of the pixels are labelled as tumour by the automatic segmentation method are included.
-The size and spatial resolution was selected since seven of the eight foundation models included use this configuration for training.
-The UNI model was trained using 256$\times$256 sized tiles, but accepts 224$\times$224 sized tiles.
+WSIs are tiled without overlap from the top left and only tiles where at least 50\% of the pixels are labelled as tumour by the automatic segmentation method are included.
+The size and spatial resolution were selected because seven of the eight foundation models included in this study were trained using this configuration.
+The UNI model was trained on 256$\times$256 sized tiles, but accepts 224$\times$224 sized tiles.

-For training, we used pairs of corresponding tiles from Aperio AT2 and NanoZoomer XR.\ Tile coordinates from the Aperio AT2 WSI were transformed to coordinates in the NanoZoomer XR WSI using the transform from the registration of these two WSIs.

-In the case out outcome prediction in CRC, we only used slides with two scans, and where we had a successful registration.

-In the case of LNM prediction in pT1 CRC, if we did not have two scans for a slide, tile pairs were constructed with one tile from the scan we had and one distorted version of this tile (see \emph{Augmentation} for augmentation variants and magnitudes).

-If the registration failed, we used tiles from the moving scan together with corresponding distorted tiles.
-For scans where some of the tissue is out of bounds on one of the scanners, i.e.\ the tissue ended up outside of the scanned area, we only keep tiles that have physical areas for both scanners.
+For training, we used pairs of corresponding tiles extracted from WSIs generated using Aperio AT2 and NanoZoomer XR.\ Tile coordinates from the Aperio AT2 WSI were transformed to coordinates in the NanoZoomer XR WSI using the transform from the registration of these two WSIs.
+For the survival prediction in CRC, we included only slides with two WSIs and successful registration.
+For the LNM prediction in pT1 CRC, when only one WSI was available for a slide, tile pairs were constructed using one tile from the available WSI and one distorted version of that tile (see \emph{Augmentation} for augmentation variants and magnitudes).
+If the registration failed, we used tiles from the moving WSI together with corresponding distorted tiles.
+For slides in which part of the tissue was out of bounds in one of the WSIs, meaning that some tissue lay outside of the scanned area, we retained only tiles with corresponding physical regions in both WSIs.